1 Classification and strategy of sustainability at SZKB

 The sustainability house is the graphic representation of the sustainability strategy as a whole.
 The Sustainability Report is organised along the lines of the strategic thrusts.

 The key topics are the focus of SZKB’s sustainability reporting.
-These were determined according to the principle of dual materiality, meaning they are those topics where the Bank has the greatest impact on society, the environment and the economy, as well as those topics that have a (financial) impact on the Bank.
+These were determined according to the principle of dual materiality, meaning they are those topics where the Bank has the greatest impact on society, the environment and the economy (inside out), as well as those topics that have a (financial) impact on the Bank (outside in).

 • “Data protection/client data/privacy”